 The National Oceanic and Atmospheric Administration indicates that we will have three to six feet of sea level rise by the end of the century.

-Of course we must all change our habits as individuals to slow down and (we hope) reverse climate change: transportation and living choices, eliminating wasteful practices, and supporting with your dollars those products and services that support these same goals.
+Of course we must all change our habits as individuals to slow down and (we hope) reverse climate change: transportation and living choices, increasing density with appropriate infill of neighborhoods, eliminating wasteful practices, and supporting with your dollars those products and services that support these same goals.